 Student presence is expected during class.
-Class will be held twice a week on Zoom (subject to change per needs of class as determined by teacher).
-It is the student's responsibility to acquire any work that was given during the absence.
+It is the student's responsibility to acquire any work that was given during an absence.
 Teacher will be readily available to communicate with students to work to get caught up.
 Students are expected to turn in work that was due, make any necessary arrangements, and to make up any quizzes or tests on the day they return unless otherwise arranged.